Launch With Us

 Preferred experience & skills

-Education: Bachelor/Master student in Computer Science or related field.
+• Education: Pursuing a degree in Electronics, Computer Science or a related field

 Perks & Benefits